sohammehta95/Type-de-Roche-Classification/README.md

 ### Experiment 3

 Experiments 1, 2 (both contrast and non-contrast learning) were repeated for all records with the most important attributes as defined by the expert (S, Zn, Pb, Cu, CaO+MgO, CaO, MgO, Fe2O3).
 This experiment was also repeated for the 3 datasets PD1, PD2 and PD.

-## EVALUATING THE MODELS
+## Evaluating the Models

 A number of machine learning techniques were applied to the given dataset after cleaning.
 Each of these methods were also applied on different versions of the same dataset:
 PD data represents the original normalized data.